knoerregaard/Learning-Securing-Wepapi-with-oAuth-and-JSON-webtokens/README.md

 "oAuth is an open protocol to allow  secure authorization in a simple and standard method from web, mobile, and desktop applications"

 It is very important to distinguish between between authorization and autorization.
 Authorization is about granding roles access to specific ressources.
-Authentication is about verifying
+Authentication is about verifying that a person is who he or she is saying that he or she is.